MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 ## About telemetry and diagnostics

-Telemetry and diagnostics, an Azure arc extension designed to set up a Geneva based observability pipeline, is the extension that allows Microsoft to collect logs and telemetry data from all the nodes in a stamp cluster, in the Azure Stack HCI environment.

-The extension is a mandatory part for both new (green field) and existing (brown field) stamps in Azure Stack HCI, and the Azure Stack HCI RP Team manages the lifecycle of the extension.
-Additionally, the extension is an important tool used to monitor and troubleshoot the functionality of stamp clusters in the Azure Stack HCI environment.
+Telemetry and diagnostics, an Azure arc extension that allows Microsoft to collect logs and telemetry data from all the nodes in the servers, in your Azure Stack HCI cluster.
+This mandatory extension is available for both new and existing Azure Stack HCI clusters.
+Use this extension as an important tool to monitor and troubleshoot the functionality of your Azure Stack HCI clusters.

 ## Benefits of the telemetry and diagnostics extension

-Azure Stack HCI has always reported telemetry data to Microsoft.
-Previously, the component responsible for sending telemetry was part of the operating system.
-Now, Azure Arc installs and manages sending telemetry and it's no longer part of the operating system.
+Azure Stack HCI previously used the operating system to report telemetry data to Microsoft.
+Now, telemetry data is installed and managed through the telemetry and diagnostics extension.

 Here are some advantages of the extension:

-- **Improved transparency:** Supplies the extensions name, version, and status directly in the Azure portal.
+- **Improved transparency:** Supplies the extension name, version, and status directly in the Azure portal.

-- **Resource consumption controls:** Automatically throttled to consume no more than 5% CPU (the expected amount is much less), and control of the process is enforced via the Azure Arc extension framework.
+- **Resource consumption controls:** Ensures that no more than 5% CPU is consumed, and control of the process is enforced via the Azure Arc extension framework.

-- **Reduced update impact:** The telemetry piece updates non-disruptively and changes don't require a reboot of the host server.
+- **Reduced update impact:** Updates non-disruptively and changes don't require a reboot of the host server.

-  - When available you can manage changes from the Azure portal.

-  - When applicable, changes allow Microsoft to seamlessly update the environment with new or improved functionality.
+  - When available you can seamlessly update the environment with new or improved functionality.

 - **Improved compliance:** Allows the telemetry and diagnostic data to be compliant with data uploads as per regional service and data residency requirements.

-  - Cloud assets are allocated to support regional boundaries and the resources become redundant within the regions.

-- **Simplified log gathering:** It's easier to collect diagnostics logs when the functionality to collect the logs is readily available on the stamp.

-  - With the proactive log collection functionality enabled, Microsoft can help look for certain errors or exception patterns and collect logs proactively which saves support time.
+- **Simplified log gathering:** It's easier to collect diagnostics logs when the collection functionality is readily available.
+With the proactive log collection functionality enabled, Microsoft can help look for certain errors or exception patterns and collect logs proactively which saves support time.

 ## Telemetry and diagnostics extension management